 I do love a good gut job and The Mill, with its brick-walled interior, wide open loft and exposed aluminum piping, is the stuff that restoration dreams are made of.
-Its inner design aesthetic was a fuse of metal, aluminum, wood and leather that, together, created a space that was unrefined yet, swank.
+Its ambiance serves the type of modern-vintage vibe that only a renovated factory could offer.
+The inner design aesthetic was a fuse of metal, aluminum, wood and leather that, together, created a space that was unrefined yet, swank.

-I picked up a wine menu from one of the high pub tables and it featured blends from Italy and Chile as well as domestic wines from Sonoma and Napa, California and Columbia Valley, Washington.
+A glance at a wine menu from one of the high pub tables showcased blends from Italy and Chile as well as domestic wines from Napa, California and Columbia Valley, Washington.
 Of course, at that time of the morning, I had only coffee on my mind but, certainly, the featured ales such as Thrilla in Vanilla, The Raspberry Professor and Mango En Fuego must pull in a lively evening crowd.

-I returned to the coffee bar and reviewed the menu board.
-It offered a myriad of coffee and espresso drinks including drip, pour-over, French press and specialty blends.
+The Mill’s menu board offered a myriad of coffee and espresso drinks including drip, pour-over, French press and specialty blends.
 The Armadillo, a specialty blend which touted a blend of caramel, almond and coconut caught my eye.
 I ordered an iced Armadillo, as well as a hot, dark roast.
-I wanted to try the coffee black so that I could really experience the earthy bean flavor.
+I wanted to experience the coffee black so that I could appreciate its raw, earthy bean flavor.

 I couldn’t help but notice the tempting display of pastries and scones.
 The barista explained that they were brought fresh daily from Stick Boy Bread, the bakery located just across the street.
 The tempting menu included sticky buns, mocha chip muffins and savory treats like bacon cheddar scones.
 I was intrigued to try the Everything Muffin, an obvious sweet twist on the popular Everything Bagel.